-I don’t need to know the specific numbers to know that the rate at which our nation experiences mass shootings is on an astronomical rise, even in the dawn of this new year alone.
+I don’t need to know the specific numbers to know that the rate at which our nation experiences mass shootings is on an astronomical rise.

 Mental health is not just about going to therapy or taking psychotropic meds.